2024년 6월 고2 모의고사 변형 (18-30번)

 24년 6월 고2 모의고사 21번

-Is that ____ you want?
+Is that what ____ want?

-Is that what ____ working hard toward?
+Is that what you're working hard ____

-Let's ____ not.
+Let's hope ____

 24년 6월 고2 모의고사 22번

-If a firm is going to be saved by the government, it might be easier to concentrate on lobbying the government for more money ____ than taking the harder decision of restructuring the company to be able to be profitable and viable in the long term.
+If a firm is going to be saved by the government, it might be easier ____ concentrate on lobbying the government for more money rather than taking the harder decision of restructuring the company to be able to be profitable and viable in the long term.

-For example, if governments rescue banks who ____ into difficulty, as they did during the credit crisis of 2007-08, this could encourage banks to take greater risks in the future because they know there is a possibility that governments will intervene if they lose money.
+For example, if governments rescue banks who get into difficulty, as they did during the credit crisis of 2007-08, this could encourage ____ to take greater risks in the future because they know there is a possibility that governments will intervene if they lose money.

-Although the government rescue may be well intended, it can negatively affect the behavior of banks, encouraging risky and ____ decision making.
+Although the government rescue may be well intended, it can negatively affect the behavior of banks, encouraging ____ and poor decision making.

 24년 6월 고2 모의고사 23번

-If there is little or no diversity of views, and all scientists see, think, and question the world in a similar way, then they will not, as a community, be ____ objective as they maintain they are, or at least aspire to be.
+If there is little or no diversity of views, and all scientists see, think, and question the world ____ a similar way, then they will not, as a community, be as objective as they maintain they are, or at least aspire to be.

 24년 6월 고2 모의고사 24번

-We tend to break up time into units, such as weeks, months, and seasons; in a series of studies among farmers in India and students in North America, psychologists found that if a deadline is on the other side of a "break" ― such as in the New Year ― ____ more likely to see it as remote, and, as a result, be less ready to jump into action.
+We tend to break up time into units, such as weeks, months, and seasons; in a series of studies among farmers in India and students in North America, psychologists found that if a deadline is on the other side of a "break" ― such as in the New Year ____ we're more likely to see it as remote, and, as a result, be less ready to jump into action.

 The best approach is to view deadlines as a challenge ____ you have to meet within a period that's imminent.